mssfoobar/docs/docs/99_documentation/10_introduction.md

 part of the system and the appropriate users can be automatically assigned to a new UCS chat room, quickly giving them a communications channel to deal with the new issue.

-## What is NOT expected in the introduction?
+## What is NOT expected in this introduction?

 The architecture and technology stack or libraries used do not need to be here.
 If they are relevant, particularly if it is useful for the developers take into considerations for performance or maintenance reasons, these can be discussed